Docklands Light Railway rolling stock: P86 and P89 rolling stock

-In 1989–1990, British Rail Engineering Limited's Holgate Road carriage works, supplied another ten numbered 12 to 21.
-These shared the characteristics of the original P86 stock.
-They were, though, equipped with sufficient fire-proofing to operate through the tunnels of the Bank extension, possibly because they were designed by a different manufacturer.
+In 1989–1990, British Rail Engineering Limited's Holgate Road carriage works, produced another ten cars, numbered 12 to 21.
+These were broadly similar to the original P86 stock but had a level of fireproofing which permitted operation through the twin tunnels to Bank.
 These were designated P89 stock and remained in operation on the DLR until 1995.
-The two initial car types were effectively identical in appearance; apart from the car numbers one difference was the red livery underneath the end window was noticeably more orange and reflective on the P89 cars than on the original P86 ones.
-By 1994, all P89s had been modified with single-leaf sliding doors.
+The two initial car types were effectively identical in appearance; apart from the car numbers, one difference was the red colour underneath the end window was noticeably more orange and reflective on the P89 cars than on the original P86 ones.
+By 1994, all P89s had been modified with single-leaf sliding pocket doors.
 They were also subsequently sold to Essen, where they entered service between 1999 and 2004 after major modifications had been carried out.
 In 2005 the last cars were repainted in Essen colours.
-As the Essen Stadtbahn does not use fully automated driving and uses overhead line rather than third rail power collection, the modifications to both sets of cars involved fitting driver's cabs and pantographs.
+Because the Essen Stadtbahn does not currently use fully automated driving and uses overhead line rather than third rail power collection, the modifications to both sets of cars involved fitting driver's cabs and pantographs.
 Today, the former London trains operate all (U11, U17 and U18) lines.

 B90/B92/B2K rolling stock

-Further vehicles were required as the network grew and as the original P86 and P89 cars had to be replaced due to their unsuitability for the changed system conditions.
-Bombardier built 23 vehicles of B90 stock in 1991, 47 vehicles of B92 stock from 1993-1995, and 24 vehicles of B2K stock from 2001-2002 at its Bruges, Belgium plant.
-When new the B2K stock differed from the earlier vehicles in appearance as the doors and handrails were painted in colours contrasting to their surroundings and they added front doors to comply with the new safety regulations.
-They are also fitted with internal LCD display screens.
+Additional vehicles were required as the network expanded, and as the original P86 and P89 cars had to be replaced due to their unsuitability for the changed system conditions.
+Bombardier built 23 vehicles of B90 stock in 1991, 47 vehicles of B92 stock from 1993 to 1995, and 24 vehicles of B2K stock from 2001 to 2002 at its Bruges, Belgium plant.
+When newly introduced, the B2K stock differed from the earlier vehicles in appearance as the doors and handrails were painted in colours that contrasted with their surroundings.
 These differences were all mandated by the Rail Vehicle Accessibility Regulations of the Disability Discrimination Act, which were not in force when the older cars were built.

 The 'B' in the type codes refers to Beckton DLR depot, where they are primarily maintained.
 They are of a common design and can be operated interchangeably in trains of up to three sets.

 The DLR fleet at the end of 2004 consisted of: